-Complex modelling used in the valuation of insurance contract liabilities
+Complex modelling used in the valuation of insurance contract liabilities 😂

 The modelling used in the reserving process is inherently complex with a number of inputs (policyholder data, economic data and assumptions) together with model changes made during the year, which gives rise to a risk that the particular model is not functioning as intended.
 The method used in determining insurance contract liabilities involves projecting future annuity payments and maintenance costs and discounting these cash flows, making allowance for expected future investment returns.
 This complex discounted cash flow modelling is carried out using actuarial modelling software.
 The valuation models used by management vary in complexity, and certain models, including certain annuity blocks and group health claims, represent a heightened risk of material misstatement.
-The total insurance contract liability balance as at 31 December 2019 amounted to £19,195m (2018: £18,904m) and is detailed in Note 15 Technical Provisions to the financial statements.
+The total insurance contract liability balance as at 31 December 2020 amounted to £21,634m (2019: £19,195m) and is detailed in Note 15 Technical Provisions to the financial statements.

-Given the complexity of the modelling used, we identify this as a key audit matter in the current year to reflect the focus by the audit team in this area.
+Given the complexity of the modelling used, we identify this as a key audit matter to reflect the focus by the audit team in this area.

-In respect of modelling used for the technical provisions, using our actuarial specialists, we performed the following procedures:
+In respect of modelling used for the insurance contract liabilities, working with our actuarial specialists, we performed the following procedures:

-- We obtained an understanding of controls in relation to the complex model and in particular the model change process: - We assessed the reasonableness of reserve movements following significant valuation model changes; and - We replicated the insurance contract liabilities on a sample basis for heightened risk annuity blocks and group health claims, to verify that the models used for insurance contract liabilities to within an acceptable tolerance threshold.
-The model replication procedures included the following: - Agreeing the valuation data in the model to the underlying policyholder data including policy details and reinsurance details; - Assessing whether the assumptions used in the models are appropriate: - Testing the model set-up to assess whether the model is appropriately valuing the significant features of policies sampled in accordance with Canadian Standards of Practice / Solvency II guidance; and - Independently valuing a sample of insurance contract liabilities at a policy - We assessed the reasonableness of the changes to the model for lines of business not subject to replication procedures.
+- We obtained an understanding of the controls in relation to the complex models and in particular the model change process; - We assessed the reasonableness of reserve movements following significant valuation model changes; and - We replicated the insurance contract liabilities on a sample basis for significant risk annuity blocks and group health claims, to verify that the models used for insurance contract liabilities were appropriate to within an acceptable tolerance threshold.
+The model replication procedures included the following: - Agreeing the valuation data in the model to the underlying policyholder data including policy details and reinsurance details; - Assessing whether the assumptions used in the models are appropriate; - Testing the model set-up to assess whether the model is appropriately valuing the significant features of policies sampled in accordance with Canadian Standards of Practice / Solvency II guidance, and - Independently valuing a sample of insurance contract liabilities at a policy - We assessed the reasonableness of the changes to the model for lines of business not subject to replication procedures.

-Based on the work performed and the evidence obtained, we have not identified any material misstatements in the complex modelling used in the valuation of insurance contract liabilities.
+Based on the work performed and the evidence obtained, we consider the complex modelling used in the valuation of insurance contract liabilities to be appropriate.